 Rigid Hull Inflatable Boat (RIB)

-- Arctic 28 boarding boats.
+Arctic 28 boarding boats

 These fast and sturdy 28 foot long RIBs are used by the SBS for Maritime Counter Terrorism ops.
 Arctics have a gun mount at the bow that can be fitted with a HMG.
-Arctics can be transported on road via trailers, in cargo planes or even carried under slung and dropped into the ocean from RAF Sqn 7 Chinook helicopters or even airdropped into the water from C-130J Hercules aircraft.
+Arctics can be transported on road via trailers, in cargo plane, carried under slung and dropped into the ocean from RAF Sqn 7 Chinook helicopters or even airdropped into the water from C-130J Hercules aircraft.

 In November 2001, a combined force of SBS/SAS used Arctic 28s to storm the MV Nisha, a cargo ship suspected of carrying terrorists.